Tensors, Gaussians and the Alexander Polynomial: Abstract

 \section{Abstract}

-We construct a finite-dimensional Gaussian model to compute the Alexander polynomial of an oriented knot in $S^3$.
+Building on the approach of Bar-Natan and Van der Veen to universal knot invariants using (perturbed) Gaussian functions, we develop a Gaussian model to compute the Alexander polynomial $\Delta_{\mathcal{K}}(T)$ of an oriented knot $\mathcal{K}$ in $S^3$.
 Using the Heisenberg algebra and a tensor–contraction formalism, we associate to a knot a Gaussian function whose partition function recovers $\Delta_{\mathcal K}(T)$.
-In this framework, a presentation matrix of the Alexander module plays the role of a covariance matrix.
-By incorporating suitable perturbations, it is possible to derive higher-order Alexander polynomials.
+Here, a presentation matrix of the Alexander module plays the role of a precision matrix of the Gaussian function.

 \subjclass{57K14, 16T05, 17B37}